StefHerregods/datathon-AI-art/README.md

   - Data Processing: tabular processing and image preprocessing of scripts and dataframes
   - GAN Detection: outputs using an existing GAN model based on resnet50
   - Image Features: outputs of feature extractions of images
-  - Community Dection: graphical exploration using Neo4j
+  - Data Analysis: analysis using logistic regresion